pbrod/numdifftools/docs/src/derivest.rst

 Gradient and Hessian  estimation
 ################################

 Estimation of the gradient vector (numdifftools.Gradient) of a function of multiple variables is a simple task, requiring merely repeated calls to numdifftools.Derivative.
 Likewise, the diagonal elements of the hessian matrix are merely pure second partial derivatives of a function. numdifftools.Hessdiag accomplishes this task, again calling numdifftools.Derivative multiple times.
-Efficient computation of the off-diagonal (mixed partial derivative) elements of the Hessian matrix uses a scheme much like that of numdifftools.Derivative, wherein numdifftools.Derivative is called to determine an initial step size, then Richardson extrapolation is used to improve a set of second order finite difference estimates of those mixed partials.
+Efficient computation of the off-diagonal (mixed partial derivative) elements of the Hessian matrix uses a scheme much like that of numdifftools.Derivative, then Richardson extrapolation is used to improve a set of second order finite difference estimates of those mixed partials.

 Conclusion
 ##########